ds-rants/ds-rants/posts/2025/2025_04_24_Consultancy_obliteration/obliteration.md

 The logs are a clusterfuck, with only the message "A job is running" every minute for 4 whole days.
 The reason behind this: when a Kubeflow job is running for a long time, there is basically a signal sent every minute to tell the user: "Hey, I'm still alive".
 We only see that.
-The senior tells the two clowns to go back to the very beginning of the job, they update the search.
+The other senior tells the two consulting clowns to go back to the very beginning of the job.
+They update the search.

 Quickly, it appears that the job got stuck in a very particular place, right after the start of the program.
 Where?
 In the same fucking preprocessing function that we uncovered in our audit!